GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/04_working_with_job_scheduler.md

 ??? question "Exercise 4.5 😬"

     Let's submit your first sismonr slum job.

-    * First step is to copy the already written R script to current working directory
+    * First step is to create a new directory, name it as **Exercise_4.5** and then copy the already written R script to current working directory

     ```bash
+    $ mkdir Exercise_4.5 &&  cd Exercise_4.5

     #please do make sure the working directory is Exercise_4.5
     $ pwd
     /nesi/project/nesi02659/sismonr_workshop/workingdir/me123/Exercise_4.5